DavideDeFeudis/fbw17-lots/projects/README.md

 => showcase: http://minesweeperonline.com/
 - Build a UI – build an HTML matrix with 10 x 10 squares (might be an array :))
-    - Randomly place 10 bombs inside this matrix (these are hidden)
+    - Randomly place 10 bombs inside this matrix (the bombs are hidden)
+    - suggestion: use HTML data-attributes to store bomb status in the button => research: HTML data-attribute
-- Once you start a game: Count the seconds and display them
+- Once you start a game: Count the seconds and display them (=game time)
 - React to click events on a square
     - On a click: Evaluate if you clicked on a bomb
     - On a right click: Mark a field as a bomb
-- If so: Game is lost
+- If bomb clicked: Game is lost
-- If not: Evaluate the “environment”.
+- If no bomb clicked: Evaluate the “environment”.
 Do the surroundings have bombs?
 And how many?
 Write an algorithm that checks it.
 - Bonus:
     - You can play 3 levels: Beginner, Medium, Expert
     - Beginner: generate a matrix of 10 x 10 fields with 10 bombs
     - Medium: generate a matrix of 15 x 15 fields with 40 bombs
-    - Export: generate a matrix of 15 x 30 fields with 100 bombs
+    - Expert: generate a matrix of 15 x 30 fields with 100 bombs

 ---